 Seasonings - no fancy seasonings are required!
 You'll need minced (jarred) garlic, dried Italian seasoning, dried parsley, pepper, and a little salt.

 It may look like a lot of steps, but every step is easy!
 It does take some time, but it's so worth it.
-Your family will love this American lasagna!
+Here are my step by step instructions for success!

 Step 1: Add the ground beef and sausage to a heavy 5-quart pan (y’all know I used my Calphalon pot that I love and have had for many years!).
 Break up the meat and sausage with a spatula and cook until done, about 6-8 minutes.
 Drain off excess fat.